Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Colts stats and trends

-- Indianapolis has 10 wins against the spread in 16 games this season.
+- Indianapolis has 10 wins against the spread in 16 games this year.

-- Indianapolis' games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).
+- Indianapolis' games this year have gone over the total in eight out of 16 opportunities (50%).

-- Indianapolis is 5-2 against the spread and 5-2 overall in games when it puts up more than 27.9 points.
+- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team records more than 27.9 points.

-- Indianapolis is 5-1 against the spread and 4-2 overall when the team piles up over 360.6 yards.
+- When Indianapolis picks up over 360.6 yards, the team is 5-1 against the spread and 4-2 overall.

-- This year, the Colts have turned the ball over 17 times, 10 more than the Jaguars' takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.